Jody Craddock: Wolverhampton Wanderers

-When Sunderland were relegated after four seasons in the Premier League in 2003, Craddock was sold to newly promoted Wolves for £1.75million to replace the injured Joleon Lescott at centre back.
+When Sunderland were relegated after four seasons in the Premier League in 2003, Craddock was sold to newly promoted Wolves for £1.75 million to replace the injured Joleon Lescott at centre back.

 He was made captain at the start of the 2006–07 season by new manager Mick McCarthy.
 He found himself sent to Stoke City on loan in August 2007 though, but this spell was cut short through the emergency 24-hour clause the following month.

 His 2008–09 season was interrupted when he broke a metatarsal in his foot in just the second league game, ruling him out for several months.
 After months of rehabilitation, Craddock was on the verge of a loan move, however injuries and loans meant that he stayed with the club.
 After a poor run of form for Richard Stearman, Craddock found himself once again in Wolves' first team, where he remained as the side went on to win the division and a return to the Premier League.
 He lifted the Championship trophy after the final game against Doncaster.

 His return to the Premier League brought him a series of goals, as he netted against Stoke City, Arsenal, Bolton Wanderers and Aston Villa to help the club achieve safety.
 The season ended with him being voted the club's Player of the Season Award winner.

 On 14 May 2011, the penultimate Premier League game of the 2010–11 season, Craddock opened the scoring for Wolves in their league game against his old club Sunderland at the Stadium of Light.
 Wolves won the game 3–1, taking a big step towards Premier League survival.
 On 22 June 2011, it was confirmed that Craddock had agreed a new one-year deal to stay at Molineux.
 Craddock was out of selection for the start of the 2011–12 season but on 4 December against Sunderland, Craddock was recalled to the starting XI to replace out of form Roger Johnson.
 On 20 July 2012, it was confirmed that Craddock had agreed a new one-year deal to stay at Molineux.
 This contract included him being involved in the first-team, but also coaching younger players in the academy.

 He announced his retirement on 17 May 2013 and was granted a testimonial by Wolves as reward for ten years of service.

 Personal life

+In 2002 his four month old son Jake died in his sleep.

 After his football career ended, Craddock developed as an artist producing portraiture, graffiti and photorealism.
 His first exhibition of his works, entitles "Le Bellezza Della Fusione", was held in November 2015, at the Antidote Art Gallery in Lutterworth, Leicestershire.